Chelsea Manning - her turbulent life

-US Pte First Class Bradley Manning lip-synced to Lady Gaga while he downloaded thousands of classified documents from military servers, according to a computer hacker he befriended.
+The US soldier then known as Pte First Class Bradley Manning lip-synced to Lady Gaga while downloading thousands of classified documents from military servers, according to a computer hacker she befriended.

 As an intelligence analyst in the US Army, Pte Manning was given access to a large amount of highly sensitive information.

-But as a private first class, he was very low-ranking with a relatively meagre wage.
+But as a private first class, she was very low-ranking with a relatively meagre wage.

-According to his friends, he had become frustrated with a military career that appeared to be stagnating.
+According to her friends, she had become frustrated with a military career that appeared to be stagnating.

-And his personal life appears to have hit a downward spiral after he was posted to Iraq in 2009.
+And her personal life appears to have hit a downward spiral after she was posted to Iraq in 2009.

 Pte Manning joined the army in 2007 after drifting through low-paid jobs.